elunna/nerfhack-changelog/README.md

 **Rogues can counterattack while wielding knives and daggers:**
 * While wielding a knife or dagger, a rogue has a chance of counter-attacking an opponent.
 There are many restrictions:
-  * The monster must be a humanoid
-  * Their attack must be a weapon, claw, or kick attack type.
+  * Their attack must be a weapon, bite, claw, or kick attack type.
   * You can't be polymorphed
   * You can't be wearing any heavy metallic armor or wielding a bulky shield.
   * You cannot be weak (or worse from hunger), and you cannot be encumbered.